arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 }
 ```

-For both previous functions, the `relayStateHandler()` function is used to manage the relay status.
-The `digitalWrite()` function will use a special conditional which goes by `status`.
+The `relayStateHandler()` function is used to manage the relay status and is implemented as a complementary function.
+The `digitalWrite()` function will use a special conditional that stores the applied state in a variable called `status`.
 It will seek the corresponding relay and compare its stored status to shift its state in a more automated way.
 This is a practical method to avoid writing the same lines of code in different parts of the sketch and can help to maintain a cleaner code structure using a single function with an argument to process the data.

 ```arduino
 /**